Shanig03/Coup-Game/Ex3/README.md

 # COUP Game
 ## Game Overview

 Coup is a bluffing and deduction game.
-Each player controls roles and uses them to perform actions such as gaining coins, eliminating other players, and blocking attacks.
+Each player controls a role and uses it to perform actions such as gaining coins, eliminating other players, and blocking attacks.
 The goal is to be the last surviving player.
 Posibble actions for all players are - gather, tax, arrest, bribe, sanction and coup.
 Some of the actions can be blocked by other players.
+Each player, in his turn, can chose one of the possible action or some special ability he has.

 This project include core game logics, all six unique roles, each with its own powers and restrictions, a modular class-based architecture, a Doctest test suite, a Makefile for easy building and testing and a main to run the game in GUI (SFML) form.